 chown username:username file.txt file2.txt /public_html/index.php

-chown username:differentusername /public_html/website
+chown username:groupname /public_html/website

-chown username:differentusername file.txt /public_html/website /public_html/website/file3.txt
+chown username:groupname file.txt /public_html/website /public_html/website/file3.txt

 chown -R username:username /home/public_html/